 - have you ever failed at a task?

 Your answers should reflect the skills the employer wants.
 Be positive and tailor your examples to the job description.

-If your work history is limited, you can use examples from outside of work.
+If you don't have much work history, you can use examples from outside of work.
 You can also use examples from volunteering experience.

 The strengths employers look for will depend on the job role.
-You may be asked questions like:
+They may ask you questions like:

 - what are your main strengths?

 You can use specific examples to highlight your strengths, such as:

 - communication - to show you get on with others

 - problem solving - to show that you can find solutions